omarnabikhan/gim/README.md

 On contributions
 --
 No AI code here.
 This whole thing is a fun side-project to me, so productivity isn't something I'm thinking about.

+Status
+--
+I've implemented the basic functionality.
+Now, there are 3 main (large) projects to do:
+1. Implement proper Vimish.
+I've realized my Vimish is not very good, so I'm reading https://irian.to/blogs/mastering-vim-grammar to get better.
+2. Syntax highlighting.
+Right now, the text is just white on grey.
+3. Optimizations.
+This is a never-ending project, of course, and I'm not too worried about the performance for now.
+So this comes last.